Large Scale Prediction with Decision Trees: Random forests

 \section{Random forests}

-The predictive abilities of individual decision trees should intuitively be inherited by random forests due to the ensemble principle and convexity of squared error (see \cite[Proposition 3 and Proposition 4]{denil2014}, \citep[Section 11]{breiman2001}, or \citep[Section 4.1]{breiman1996bagging}).
-Indeed, our results on the consistency of CART for high dimensional additive models also carry over to Breiman's random forests \cite{breiman2001} with relative ease, as we now explain.
+The predictive abilities of individual decision trees should intuitively be inherited by random forests due to the ensemble principle and convexity of squared error (see \cite[Proposition 3 and Proposition 4]{denil2014}, \cite[Section 11]{breiman2001random}, or \cite[Section 4.1]{breiman1996bagging}).
+Indeed, our main results for individual trees in \prettyref{sec:main} also carry over to Breiman's random forests \citep{breiman2001random} with relative ease, as we now explain.
+To keep redundancy to a minimum, we will restrict ourselves to the regression setting of \prettyref{sec:regression}.